-The ‘Cats struck in the third as Kenny Johnson (Jr., Federal Way, Wash.) beat out a bunt for a single and advanced to second on an errant throw from George Fox’s third baseman.
-The play also moved Ryan Larson to third, and Jordan Harlow (Sr., Baker City, Ore.)’s ensuing groundout plated Larson to make the score 1-0.
+The ‘Cats struck in the third as Kenny Johnson (Sr., Federal Way, Wash.) beat out a bunt for a single and advanced to second on an errant throw from George Fox’s third baseman.
+The play also moved Ryan Larson to third, and Jordan Harlow’s ensuing groundout plated Larson to make the score 1-0.

-Kyle Chamberlain (Sr., Portland, Ore.) delivered a double down the right-field line in the fourth and a follow-up base hit from Zach Boskovich put runners on the corners with two out for Jake Wylie (Jr., Eagle, Idaho).
+Kyle Chamberlain delivered a double down the right-field line in the fourth and a follow-up base hit from Zach Boskovich put runners on the corners with two out for Jake Wylie (Sr., Eagle, Idaho).
 The sophomore right fielder hit a ground ball into the hole at short, but shortstop Taylor Hunter made a diving stop and threw to Zach Miller at second just in time to retire the side and prevent the run from scoring.

-Linfield added to its lead in the fifth, as back-to-back doubles from Nate McClellan (Jr., Shoreline, Wash.) and Tim Wilson (Jr., Redmond, Wash.) made the score 3-0.
+Linfield added to its lead in the fifth, as back-to-back doubles from Nate McClellan (Sr., Shoreline, Wash.) and Tim Wilson made the score 3-0.
 With two outs, Chamberlain laced a line drive into left-center field; only a diving catch from center fielder Jared Chase prevented another Wildcat run from scoring.

 With runners on first and second and no outs in the sixth, Vaughn got Clifford to ground into a double play.
 The ground ball that followed ended the inning and preserved the shutout.